humdrum-tools/humdrum-notation-plugin/index.md

 {% comment %}
 	The following data is used to print some music in the header of this page.
-	The include file _includes/music-banner.html reads this data and create the notation in the header.
+	The include file _includes/music-banner.html reads this data and creates the notation in the header.
 If there is a !!!title: record in the Humdrum data below, then it will be placed above the musical example.
 {% endcomment %}

 <div style="display:none" id="title-notation-source">
 !!!title: <a target="_blank" title="Pablo Casals playing the sarabande" href='https://www.youtube.com/watch?v=XEN-Xhx8aDA'>J.S.
 Bach: Cello suite no. 5 in C minor, BWV 1011, Sarabande</a>
-{% include_relative bach-sarabande.krn %}
+{% include banner-scores/bach-sarabande.krn %}
 </div>